chengcailiu/LuCaFound/pretrain/README.md

 - input: original report text such as `case_0001_text_ori.txt`
 - output: generated 20-class text such as `case_0001_text_anomal.txt`

-The script is written for public release:

-- no hard-coded API keys
-- no hard-coded local absolute paths
-- deterministic default generation with `temperature=0.0`
-- output names aligned with the training pipeline
-- output is validated and normalized into the exact 20-line `finding-positive/negative` format before saving

 ### Step 3: Build the Training Manifest

 Training expects: